gpreviatti/FinacesManagementSystem/README.md

 ![CI](https://github.com/gpreviatti/FinancesManagementSystem/actions/workflows/dotnet.yml/badge.svg) ![Sonar](https://github.com/gpreviatti/FinancesManagementSystem/actions/workflows/sonar.yml/badge.svg)

-This is a simple software to management your finances, I tried to use concepts like **Solid, Clean Code and Domain Driven Design** to define the architecture and implement.
+This is a simple software to management your finances, I use concepts like:

+- Solid

+- Clean Code and

+- Domain Driven Design

 If you have any doubt or suggestion let me know or open an issue on project repository.

 ## :computer: Technologies

+- Razor Pages

-- .Net Core (5.0.4)
+- .Net (5.0.4)

 - Entity Framework Core

-- Local Db (MSSQL server based)

-- Razor Pages

 - XUnit

 - AutoMapper

+- Postgres

+- Docker

 ## :runner: How  to run